Gladigator/loganath87.github.io/_posts/2026-01-02-ligolo-ng-network-pivoting-guide.md

 ## Why Not Just Use SSH Tunneling?

-Good question.
 SSH tunneling works fine if you have SSH access.
 But what if you don't?
 What if you compromised a Windows machine through a web exploit?
 What if SSH is blocked or unavailable?

 Ligolo-ng doesn't care how you got access.
 Web shell, reverse shell, whatever.
 As long as you can run a binary on the target you're good to go.